Lamentations and Communal Grief: Theology of Destruction, Protest, and Tenacious Hope

 qavah (קָוָה) — "to wait/hope" (Lamentations 3:25–26)

 "The LORD is good to those who wait (qavah) for him, to the soul who seeks him.
-It is good that one should wait quietly for the salvation of the LORD" (3:25–26).
-The verb qavah denotes active, expectant waiting—not passive resignation but confident anticipation of God's intervention.
-This concept of hopeful waiting is central to the biblical understanding of faith in times of suffering.
+It is good that one should wait quietly for the salvation of the LORD" (Lamentations 3:25-26).
+The verb qavah appears throughout the Old Testament to describe active, expectant waiting—not passive resignation but confident anticipation of God's intervention.
+Isaiah uses it when he writes, "They who wait for the LORD shall renew their strength" (Isaiah 40:31).

 Application Points